evaldocosta/melc/README.md

 ABOUT
 -----

-MELC genomics is a framework for DNA assembly and analyses.
+MELC genomics is a framework for de novo DNA assembly and analyses.

 Here we made available a pipeline for de novo genome assembly, where the user will be able to: